Registration – why it’s important and the advantages for you

 As continuing professional development (CPD) is a requirement of ongoing registration, you can clearly demonstrate that your skills and knowledge are being kept up-to-date and that you are able to practise safely and effectively.

-Registration renewal provides a license to practice your profession in the UK for a year
+Registration renewal means you can legally practise your profession in the UK for a year

 Professionals are required to renew their registration each year.
 In addition to the annual retention fee that is paid, professionals declare they have (or will have) appropriate indemnity to practise and that they have met the CPD requirements for continuing registration.
 This provides the right to practice dentistry for 12 months.